The United States Postal Service has developed requirements for mailing. Meeting USPS requirements will help contain postage costs.

-- Your return address needs to be on the opposite side of the fold.
-If your piece is a self-mailer (ex. a brochure) when you are looking at the mail panel the fold needs to be at the bottom, the address in the upper left corner, and a tab in the center top.
-It is always best to print one out yourself and fold it to see if it is laid out correctly.
+- The return address must be on the edge opposite the fold.
+If the piece is a self-mailer, such as a brochure, the mail panel fold should be at the bottom, the address in the upper left corner, and a tab in the center top.
+(Tip: Test a sample piece by printing and folding it to ensure it is laid out correctly.)

-- If your piece is larger than regular letter mail dimensions (a catalog) your address placement needs to be on the top half of the mailpiece.
-Items such as unfolded newsletters, magazines, and envelopes larger than 11½"x 6⅛" will need to conform to this rule.
-Note: If your newsletter is larger than 12 pages (click here to learn more on how to count pages) it will be not be able to folded down to 5½" x 8½" and will be mailed out as a flat.
+- If the piece is larger than regular letter mail dimensions (a catalog, for example) the address placement is on the top half of the mailpiece.
+Items such as unfolded newsletters, magazines, and envelopes larger than 11½"x 6⅛" must conform to this rule.

 Note: A newsletter with more than 12 pages cannot be folded to 5½" x 8½" and will be mailed flat.